freenas/freenas-docs/userguide/jails.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-Advanced jail creation can also be used to create a Basejail that can be used as a template.
-The Basejail can be used to efficiently create any number of jails using the specific configuration of the Basejail.
-Follow these steps to create a basejail.
+Template jails are basejails that can be used as a template to efficiently create jails with the same configuration.
+These steps create a template jail:

 #.
 Go to
    :menuselection:`Jails --> ADD --> ADVANCED JAIL CREATION`.